MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/configure-xbl/dev-center/rich-presence-configuration.md

 ![Example Rich Presence string Config Page](../../images/rich_presence/RichPresence_ConfigPage_New.JPG)

 > [!NOTE]
-> Strings like "Playing Net Runner - Multiplayer deathmatch on Moon Base with 10 kills.” will not be available to developers as of the Data Platform 2017 update.
-Data Platform 2013 *Variables* are unavailable in Data Platform 2017.
+> Strings like "Playing Net Runner - Multiplayer deathmatch on Moon Base with 10 kills.” will not be available to developers as of the Player Data 2017 update.
+Player Data 2013 *Variables* are unavailable in Player Data 2017.
 The variable in this case is the number of kills "10".
-The equivalent string after the Data Platform 2017 update would be "Playing Net Runner - Multiplayer deathmatch on Moon Base."
+The equivalent string after the Player Data 2017 update would be "Playing Net Runner - Multiplayer deathmatch on Moon Base."
 “Playing Net Runner - In the menus” is still a valid Rich Presence string.

 ## Create a new Rich Presence string